-- Do you have the ability to communicate ideas to different styles of learners, including those who comprehend new information via auditory, visual, tactile, and kinesthetic methods?
-Does the idea of getting people with different learning styles engaged in an idea together make you feel excited?
+- Do you have the ability to communicate ideas to different learners’ styles, including those who comprehend new information via auditory, visual, tactile, and kinesthetic methods?
+Does the idea of getting people with different learning styles engaged in an idea together with make you feel excited?

 - Have you ever taught anyone before, either formally or informally?
 Did you enjoy sharing new information?
 Did other people seem to pick up on the subject matter you were attempting to teach?
 Was that process exhilarating?
 Or were you glad when it was over?

 - Are you able to design creative and exciting lesson plans?
 Do your ideas keep people engaged with the group and the subject matter?

 - Can you actively engage the learners and keep them focused?
 Can you help a person who is uninterested in a subject persevere to become successful in that subject?